potassco/coom-suite/docs/index.md

 ASP, the COOM Suite is intended to serve as a general workbench for experimentation with industrial-scale product configuration problems.
-It includes a (customizable) [ANTLR v4][antlr] parser to convert COOM specifications into facts, and currently contains two ASP encodings for
+It includes a (customizable) [ANTLR v4][antlr] parser to convert COOM specifications into facts, and currently contains two [ASP encodings][encodings] for
 solving: one for [clingo] and one for hybrid solver [fclingo].